Taiwan Police College: Academics

 Judo, taekwondo, wrestling, and firearms training are significant parts of the institution's educational programs.
-Students must also foster "strong ethical values and mental resilience".
+The school's directors argue that students must also foster "strong ethical values and mental resilience".

 Graduates of the institution must pass the annual police civil service examination, organized annually by the Ministry of Examination (MOEX), before they are allowed to work in government agencies.
 In 1997, the MOEX opened this examination to applications who have neither graduated from this institution nor the Central Police University to diversify police officers' academic backgrounds; however, recruitment of graduates for both institutions has since decreased.
 (In 2011, a two-track tiered system was introduced: separate exams are given to those who graduated from TPC or CPU and those who have not, and the number of jobs offered is roughly equal in both groups.
 TPC and CPU graduates usually pass their own exam's version, but the recruitment rate for the other group is much lower.)
 TPC offers free tuition for students if they pass this exam within three years of graduation and then serve for at least four years.
 Furthermore, male graduates are exempt from compulsory military service if they pass this test, but must serve in the military if they do not.

 In 2014, TPC opened a facility to teach the liberal arts and humanities.